cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-createuser.md

 **`-h host | --host=host`**

-The host name of the machine on which the Greenplum coordinator database server is running.
+The host name of the machine on which the Cloudberry coordinator database server is running.
 If not specified, reads from the environment variable `PGHOST` or defaults to localhost.

 **`-p port | --port=port`**

-The TCP port on which the Greenplum coordinator database server is listening for connections.
+The TCP port on which the Cloudberry coordinator database server is listening for connections.
 If not specified, reads from the environment variable `PGPORT` or defaults to 5432.

 **`-U username | --username=username`**